 Now we have so many flavors, so many beans, and different types of grind, but there is still one variant we are not taking into account – the brewing method.
-Often the boiling, steeping and dripping method outputs regular coffee, and the pressure method gives, an espresso.
-Most of the people are confused here in regular coffee and espresso.
+Often the boiling, steeping, and dripping methods output regular coffee, and the pressure method gives an espresso.
+Most people are confused here about regular coffee and espresso.
 So, the basic and major difference is the, Method.

-Brewing coffee, no matter the method, has one constant principle and this is the principle of infusing or the process of using hot water to take flavors and smells away from a product.
+Brewing coffee, no matter the method been used, has one constant principle and this is the principle of coffee infusing or the process of using hot water to take flavors and smells away from a product.
 Infusions (Tea) use this method as we all know, and coffee is not an exception.

-The original and oldest known method is well, boiling water in a pot with a fire and getting your ground coffee in there, in a few minutes coffee will be ready, easy right?
-Well yes, but this will bring nothing special and burning the coffee is quite easy if you use this method.
-But a few centuries back, without electricity or a simple way to heat up water (other than starting a fire), this was the easy way to go, and it was also quite practical if you had to travel.
+The original and oldest known method is well, boiling water in a pot with fire below and getting your ground coffee rest there.
+In a few minutes, coffee will be ready, easy right?
+Well yes, but this will bring nothing special, and burning the coffee is quite easy if you use this method.
+A few centuries back, without electricity or a simple way to heat water (other than starting a fire), this was the easy way to go, and it was also quite practical if you had to travel.

-But luckily, we have evolved from this rather primitive method, if you are reading this article, chances are you own some kind of coffee machine, or at least have seen countless of them in coffee shops, from electric modern machinery to the old but effective mechanical machines.
+But luckily, we have evolved from this rather primitive method.
+If you are reading this article, chances are you already own some kind of coffee machine, or at least have seen countless of them in coffee shops, from electric modern machinery to the old but effective mechanical machines.

 Now, we will meet the steeping method, which is still infusing but made easy.
 Imagine you took the pot from the method above, and you found a way to just separate the ground coffee from the liquid once your infusion was ready, well that is basically it.

-If you know the French press you know what steeping is, mix hot water and ground coffee in the press, wait some time, based on how hot the water was, then use the press and well, press the ground coffee to the bottom (yes big surprise uh?).
-This squishes the ground coffee and gives you an amazing final flavor because of this.
+If you know the French-press, you know what steeping is, mix hot water and ground coffee in the press, wait some time, based on how hot the water was, then use the press and well, press the ground coffee to the bottom (yes big surprise uh?).
+This squishes the ground coffee and gives you an amazing final flavor.

 Of course, you won’t be able to use a fine grind or will then have residues in the coffee because of the holes in the press.

-This is perhaps the most common method used nowadays, because of all the electric coffee makers out there.
+This is perhaps the most common method used nowadays, because of all the kinds of coffee makers out there.
 You must have seen those coffee makers that need a coffee filter and you put the ground coffee on it?
 Well, that’s dripping, as the name suggests.

-With electricity, the process of heating up water is no longer a problem, the new drip machines just need you to put the filter, the ground coffee and the water in the machine, and it will do the rest.
+With electricity, the process of heating up water is no longer a problem, the new drip coffee maker models just need you to put the filter, the ground coffee, and the water in the machine, and it will do the rest.
 If you need to buy one, read from our guide about the best drip coffee makers giving you an idea about the top models in the market.

 The principle behind this is simple, water goes into the ground coffee and starts soaking it, the water gets infused with the coffee, the filter stops the ground coffee from falling but keeps the liquid flowing, and there we go, you now have coffee, this method just needs a few time to fill a cup or the whole carafe.
 There are even drip machines that follow the perfect principle of Pour over brewing.
 The hot water pours over the coffee grounds in the same way as we pour hot water from the coffee kettle over the grounds manually ensuring all the grounds get wet.

-With all the previous methods you would have to wait a few minutes to get that cup of coffee, with the pressure method well, once the water is hot and ready, you will have the finished product in a few seconds.
+With all the previous methods you would have to wait a few minutes to get that cup of coffee.
+With the pressure method which makes espresso, once the water is hot and ready, you will have the finished product in merely a few seconds.

-What makes this method special is that the hot water goes into the fine ground coffee at a really high pressure with high temperature, and the infusion not only takes seconds, but it becomes quite powerful, that’s why espresso has that distinctive flavor and crema at the top.
+What makes this method special is – the hot water at a really high pressure goes through fine coffee grounds tightly packed, and the infusion takes seconds.
+The process becomes quite powerful, that’s why espresso has that distinctive flavor and crema at the top.
 This brings us to the next question.